 turn increases the risk of identity theft and other scams.
-In addition to this geotagging allows for your exact location to be known which could pose additional risks.
-Geotagging is likely to be part of your device unless you to, when they're on holiday, check in to events you post create a permanent digital footprint or record of your online activity creating an online reputation.
-The permanent record gives anyone, information about you good or bad.
+In addition to this geotagging to, when they're on holiday, check in to events

+exact location to

+be known which

+could pose

+additional risks.

+Geotagging is likely

+to be part of your

+device unless you